-A blog tour, blog trip or press trip is a trip put together by a public or private organization to promote a destination.
-It usually involves (travel) bloggers, writers, photographers, journalists and people alike who mainly get invited and take part for free or at a discounted (media) rate.
-Minding than there’s no such thing as free lunch, the attendees are usually expected to produce some content which, ultimately, will entertain, inspire or educate a target audience and result in more customers and sales.
+A blog tour, blog trip, or press trip is a trip put together by a public or private organization to promote a destination.
+It usually involves (travel) bloggers, writers, photographers, journalists, and people alike who mainly get invited and take part for free or at a discounted (media) rate.
+Minding there’s no such thing as free lunch, the attendees are usually expected to produce some content that, ultimately, will entertain, inspire or educate a target audience and result in more customers and sales.

 And the Kerala Blog Express blog tour was not different.